Dog coat genetics: A (agouti) locus

 Border Collies is one of the few breeds that lack agouti patterning, and only have sable and tan points.
 However, many border collies still test to have agouti genes.

 E (extension) locus

-The alleles at the E locus (the melanocortin receptor one gene or MC1R) determine whether an animal expresses a melanistic mask, as well as determining whether an animal can produce eumelanin in its coat.
-There are three known, plus two more theorized, alleles that occur at the E locus:
+The alleles at the E locus (the Melanocortin 1 Receptor gene or MC1R) determine whether an animal expresses a melanistic mask, as well as determining whether an animal can produce eumelanin in its coat.
+MC1R is a receptor that sits on the surface of a melanocyte; when this receptor is activated, it signals the melanocyte to make black-brown eumelanin instead of red-yellow phaeomelanin.
+There are several alleles that occur at the E locus: